ktaylor63/southeast/site/content/biologist-in-training/resources-for-teachers.md

 A series of group [extension activities](/biologist-in-training/extension-activities) based on nationally-recognized environmental education curricula serve to supplement these BiT materials.

-The extension activities address differing learning styles and offer added depth of information.
-They include activities such as games, role-playing, art and stream studies.
-These extension activities along with all the materials necessary to conduct them are contained in BiT Bins available for loan at no cost through <a href="http://www.fws.gov/southeast/fisheries/hatcheryindex.html">21 Fisheries field stations</a> across the Southeast.
+Supplemental extension activities are available to download and print.
+These activities include a list of materials and instructions necessary to complete the exercises.

  - [Extension Activities](/biologist-in-training/extension-activities)
  - [Letter to Teachers](/pdf/workbook/biologist-in-training-letter-to-educators.pdf)